boffinHouse/rawblock/tutorials/js/01-basic-module.md

 3. `handleScroll` could also be throttled.

-To fix the 1. point we will add a `isSlim` property and only change the class if it has changed
+To fix the first point we will add a `isSlim` property and only change the class if it has changed

 ```js
 class SlimHeader extends rb.Component {